ktoso/rx-wiki/Filtering-Observables.md

 Use the `throttleWithTimeout( )` method to select only those items emitted by a source Observable that are not quickly superceded by other items.

 Note that the last item emitted by the source Observable will be emitted in turn by `throttleWithTimeout( )` even if the source Observable's `onCompleted` notification is issued within the time window you specify since that item's emission.
 That is to say: an `onCompleted` notification will not trigger a throttle.

+#### scheduler

+`throttleWithTimeout( )`, and those variants of `debounce( )` that operate using duration-based timeout values, use the `computation` scheduler by default, and also have variants with which you can set the scheduler by passing it as a parameter.
+The variant of `debounce( )` that uses a per-emission Observable to form the timeout period does not operate by default on any particular scheduler.

 #### see also:
 * [[Backpressure]]